callnow

 Step 2: Choose the Bank Account

-Now, choose the Bank Account you wish to use to pay the loan.
+• From the dropdown, choose the Bank Account you will use to make the loan payment.

 Step 3: Verify the Information